Philadelphia Criminal Appeals Attorney

 Types of Claims that Can Be Appealed in Philadelphia

 An appeal is not an opportunity to challenge a jury’s decision.
 You might think that the jury should have made a different verdict.
 You may very well be right.
-But the fastest way to lose virtually any appeal is to only argue that the jury came to the wrong verdict.
+But the fastest way to lose virtually any appeal is only to argue that the jury came to the wrong verdict.

 Who and what to believe are choices that are left to juries (or judges in waiver trials).
 If you are meeting with lawyers and they are telling you that you can challenge the believability of witnesses in your appeal, or that the jury reached the wrong verdict, you are likely meeting with the wrong lawyers.